dis-organization/repomania/README.md

  - mulit-attributes per file / band

 Ensure \dots is always passed to brick() so we can use filename for easy out-of-memory handling
-- need to make each data source native to raster (or similar) so that stack() can take a list of file names, or no-cost version, currently available for NSIDC and OISST but not much else
+- need to make each data source native to raster (or similar) so that stack() can take a list of file names, or no-cost version, currently available for NSIDC and possibly OISST but not much else

-Method for xtract#function,data.frame has to work for no-time-dimension
+Method for extract#function,data.frame has to work for no-time-dimension